Emmet-Devaney/Abalone-Dataset-Analysis/README.md

 # 7. Conclusions

 My conclusions based on the data are below:
-*	There is a strong correlation between the Shell Height and the Whole Weight of the Abalone, which can be seen on the heatmap.
+*	There is a strong correlation between the Shell Height and the Whole Weight of the Abalone, which can be seen on the heatmap (r = 0.82).
 *   The relationship between the Whole Weight and the Sex of the Abalone is linear.
 However, the Shell Height shows a clear difference between the Males and the Females.